-The postbac curriculum is designed so that students can complete the basic requirements for medical school or other health professions in one year: a summer term beginning in June, followed by a fall and spring term ending in June the following year.
+The postbac curriculum is designed so that students can complete the basic requirements for medical school in one year: a summer term beginning in June, followed by a fall and spring term ending in June the following year.

 After a summer of classes that are exclusively postbacs, students work alongside upper-level undergraduates in classes that generally number fewer than 20 students.

 Bennington believes that you learn science by doing science.
 Students are expected to present articles, develop experimental ideas and projects, and do problem sets.
-Our faculty are practicing scientists, bringing to the program the vibrancy of science in action.
-There are often opportunities to assist in research.
+Our faculty are practicing scientists, bringing to the program applications from cutting edge developments in science.
 Faculty members are available for help and cooperative studying is encouraged.
-Many classes include a term project that might be experimental or research based.
+Many classes include a term project that might be experimental or research based and students may have the opportunity to assist faculty in their research.

-You will meet regularly with a faculty premed advisor and have ongoing access to your teaching faculty and to all of the other curricular and extra-curricular resources of Bennington's college community.
+You will meet regularly with a faculty premed advisor and have ongoing access to your teaching faculty and to all of the other curricular and extra-curricular resources of the Bennington College community.

-The Field Work Term offers students the opportunity to work or volunteer in a setting of your choosing—shadowing a doctor, assisting in research, volunteering abroad—or many other possibilities—to further gain hands-on experience prior to medical school.
-Field Work Term projects are strongly encouraged and postbac students have access to all the resources of the Field Work Term and Career Development Office in arranging a position.
+The Field Work Term offers students the opportunity to work or volunteer in a setting of your choosing—shadowing a doctor, assisting in research, volunteering abroad—or many other possibilities—to gain further hands-on experience prior to medical school.
+Field Work Term projects are strongly encouraged and postbac students have access to all the resources of the Field Work Term and Career Development Office in arranging a position, as well as our network of faculty and alumni.

 - Chemistry 1: Chemical Principles with lab